yandex/browser-extensions/README.md

 ## Install From Store

-1) Using the "Settings/Extensions/Opera Store" or "Settings/Extensions/Google Chrome Webstore" menu open the store page
+1) Using the "Settings -> Extensions -> Opera Store" or "Settings -> Extensions -> Google Chrome Webstore" menu open the store page

 2) Find the extension and add them to browser